The Paul Butterfield Blues Band: East West (1966)

 was one of those rare ensembles that were soulful, charismatic and incredibly influential.
 Two major players stood out as soloists in the group; Paul Butterfield, a talented harmonica player and vocalist, and Michael Bloomfield on electric guitar.
 On East West both get a chance to display expressive originality.
 The contrast between Bloomfield and Elvin Bishop’s more traditional solos are nothing short of spectacular.

-Butterfield was born and raised in Chicago’s Hyde Park neighborhood.
+Butterfield was born and raised in Chicago’s Hyde Park neighbourhood.
 As a teenager, he studied flute and later developed a love for the blues harmonica.
 Teaming up with the blues loving Elvin Bishop, they both began hanging around musicians such as Muddy Waters, Howlin’ Wolf, and Junior Wells.
-Forming a band with Jerome Arnold and Sam Lay and Bloomfield they began introducing the blues to a whole new audience.
-The band was then signed by Elektra Records.
+Forming a band together with Jerome Arnold, Sam Lay and Bloomfield – they began introducing the blues to a whole new audience.

 East West was never commercially successful, but it was critically acclaimed.
 I’ve listened to it several times lately, and considering this album came out in 1966, it sounds fresh and unique even today.
 The Paul Butterfield Blues Band was indeed revolutionary and created a sound that emerged as the dominant rock music of the late 1960s.